-Designing a floorplan for a restaurant takes a lot of work to make appropriate use of space, incorporate proper seating arrangements, establish a comfortable and welcome atmosphere, and so much more.
+Designing a floorplan for a restaurant takes a lot of work to make appropriate use of space.
+Additionally, you need to incorporate proper seating arrangements and establish a comfortable and welcome atmosphere.
+And that is only the tip of the iceberg.
 In addition to new restaurants that create floor plans from scratch, many established restaurants […] must reconfigure their existing layouts in light of the COVID-19 pandemic to promote socially distanced in-house dining.
 Of course, many restaurants are not complete without a fully stocked bar, which must factor into the design plans.
 Wise restaurant owners will hire interior designers with experience in floor space management who, in turn, can cobble together the design build construction teams to complete the work.
 These are the experts who lead the discussions on how to design and build a bar within the available restaurant space.

 To the non-experts outside of the restaurant construction space, what exactly goes into the plan for an in-house restaurant bar?
 Let’s look at some of those details to help paint the picture.

 The most important step in the design and construction of a commercial bar is the bar base.
 As with any construction project, the foundation is critical to the structural integrity of the rest of the project.
-The bar base is the foundation of the restaurant bar, and the base must absolutely be built to code to ensure a safe and stable bar setting.
+The bar base is the foundation of the restaurant bar.
+Moreover, the base must absolutely be built to code to ensure a safe and stable bar setting.

 As the floor specs for the base of the bar come together, there should be a conscious effort to ensure the base leaves ample room for inventory.
 A commercial bar needs to be fully stocked so that, upon opening, bartenders can serve customers with as many variations of drinks and cocktails as possible.
 Use this helpful guide on inventory building to prepare your establishment for how to keep a fully stocked bar.